 Commonly, the definition of veganism is someone who doesn’t eat or use animal products, and becoming a vegan often requires you to think about aspects that go beyond food.
 This means you have to question the products you purchase, considering if there are aspects of the manufacturing process that has used non-vegan materials.

 A question arises: what aspects of a mattress could prevent it from being 100% vegan?
 Well, you first have to ask yourself what kind of mattress you have.
 Pocket sprung and open coil mattresses both contain metal for springs.
-It’s the fillings of these mattresses that you often have to look out for – synthetic materials such as polyester alongside chemically treated natural fibres – these are the aspects that will hinder the mattress being 100% vegan.
+It’s the fillings of these mattresses that you often have to look out for – synthetic materials such as polyester alongside chemically treated natural fibres – these are the aspects that will hinder the mattress from being 100% vegan.

 If you’ve seen ‘eco-friendly’ and ‘natural’ mattresses, it’s likely that they aren’t vegan.
 Mattresses like these often contain renewable materials such as wool and cotton, but you have to think beyond this if you want a mattress to be 100% vegan.
 What’s the likelihood that these materials are grown with the use of chemical fertilisers?
 For both materials, it’s very likely – to deter insects from cotton plants and to treat the land that sheep are raised on.

 As for foam based mattresses, you can really see two opposite ends of the spectrum.
-To reach its comfy structure, memory foam is comprised of polyurethane foam that endure extensive chemical processes.
+To reach its comfy structure, memory foam is comprised of polyurethane foam that endures extensive chemical processes.
 Of course, you may feel this goes against vegan standards, which is why memory foam is out of the equation if you’re looking for a 100% vegan mattress.

-By comparison, natural latex mattresses provide similar properties to that of memory foam.
-However the difference is that latex is extracted from rubber trees, often in a sustainable way.
+By comparison, natural latex mattresses provide similar properties to that memory foam.
+However, the difference is that latex is extracted from rubber trees, often in a sustainable way.
 Unlike memory foam, natural latex can be manufactured into a mattress without chemical processes – although this shouldn’t be confused with synthetic latex – which involves these kinds of procedures.

 Most vegan mattresses use latex as the core surrounded by sustainably and organically grown cotton.
 One of the biggest benefits of one of these mattresses is that it’s extremely durable, and can last anywhere up to 25 years!
 Although the cost is certainly higher, it can be worth it for how long it lasts.